- Group(s): Key terms and concepts

 Joint supply describes a situation where an increase or decrease in the supply of one good leads to an increase or decrease in supply of another by-product.
 For example, an expansion in the volume of beef production will lead to a rising market supply of beef hides.
 A contraction in supply of lamb will reduce the market supply of wool.

-Examiner - GCE & GCSE Drama 8 days left to apply
+Summer 2018 Examiner Vacancies – A-level Economics - Final Few Vacancies 8 days left to apply

 - Browse all jobs ›